-To solve the problem of simultaneously calibrating multiple quantiles without crossings, we propose a simple procedure called \emph{Multiple Quantile Tracker (MultiQT)} that combines a Quantile-Tracker-like update for each quantile level with an ordering step to ensure that the forecasted quantiles are distributionally consistent.
-As we later show, naive ways of combining these two components do not achieve distribution-free calibration, but our method provably does.
+It is natural to try to use QT to solve the multi-level quantile calibration problem.
+However, simply applying this algorithm to multiple levels separately often results in quantile crossings, violating \eqref{eq:no_crossing}; in experiments on the COVID-19 Forecast Hub dataset from \cite{cramer2022evaluation}, QT produced crossings at 87\% of time steps on average (see Appendix \ref{sec:QT_crossings_APPENDIX}).
+To solve the problem of simultaneously calibrating multiple quantiles without producing crossings, we develop a procedure that we call the \emph{multi-level quantile tracker (MultiQT)}, which combines a QT-style update for each level with an ordering step to ensure forecasted quantiles are distributionally consistent.
+As we later show, various naive ways of combining individual quantile calibration and ordering techniques do not achieve calibration, but our method provably does.

-To prove the calibration guarantee of our procedure, we first connect our goal of calibration with no crossings to a more general problem of \emph{constrained gradient equilibrium.} Many statistical objectives in online settings (including calibration) are special cases of a condition introduced by \cite{angelopoulos2025gradient} called \emph{gradient equilibrium}, which says that the average gradient of the loss functions evaluated at the chosen iterates converges to zero as $t$ goes to infinity.
-They show that, to produce iterates that achieve gradient equilibrium, one can simply run online gradient descent, provided that the losses satisfy a certain condition.
-However, it has been heretofore unknown whether gradient equilibrium can still be achieved if the iterates are restricted to some constraint set, such as in our multi-level quantile forecasting setting, where our forecasts must be in the set of ordered vectors.
-We provide an affirmative answer by showing that \emph{lazy gradient descent}, which combines online gradient descent with a projection step to satisfy the iterate constraints, provably achieves gradient equilibrium as long as the loss function and constraint set jointly satisfy a condition we call \emph{inward flow}.
+To derive the calibration guarantee for MultiQT, we first connect our goal of calibration without crossings to a more general problem of \emph{constrained gradient equilibrium.} Many statistical objectives in online settings (including calibration) are special cases of a condition introduced by \cite{angelopoulos2025gradient} called \emph{gradient equilibrium}, which says that the average of the loss function gradients evaluated at the chosen iterates converges to zero as the number of time steps goes to infinity.
+They show that to produce iterates which achieve gradient equilibrium, one can simply run online gradient descent, provided that the losses satisfy certain weak conditions.
+However, it was heretofore not known whether gradient equilibrium can be achieved if the iterates must obey constraints, such as in our multi-level quantile forecasting setting, where our forecasts must lie in the set of ordered vectors.
+We provide an affirmative answer by showing that \emph{lazy gradient descent}, which combines online gradient updates with a projection step to satisfy the iterate constraints, provably achieves gradient equilibrium as long as the loss function and constraint set jointly satisfy an additional condition we call \emph{inward flow}.